Paul Bateson was an extra in The Exorcist and also went to prison for murder…

 Meanwhile William Friedkin, the director of The Exorcist, heard about Bateson’s murder conviction and decided to pay him to visit him in prison.
 In a Hollywood Reporter article, Friedkin briefly mentions the visit and claims that Bateson implied he was considering taking a plea deal and confessing to the other murders.
 Friedkin has since said the conversation inspired him to make the movie Cruising, which is about a cop who goes undercover in the NYC gay scene to try to catch a serial killer.

-A 2018 Esquire article looks deeper into the possibility that Bateson was the person responsible for the killings dubbed “the bag murders”, and other than brief mentions of it, there’s no evidence to corroborate the claims.
+It’s not impossible that Bateson was the person responsible for the killings dubbed “the bag murders”, and other than brief mentions of it, there’s no evidence to corroborate the claims.
 It seems more likely the police suggested to Bateson that if he confessed to these other murders—whether he did them or not—he could get a lighter sentence for the murder he did commit, and they would be able to close the cases.

 There is even an episode in the second season of Mindhunter that alludes to this.
 Bateson is interviewed by two FBI agents in prison and he says the police “keep trying to get me for that,” referring to the murders of the unidentified men.
 “The cops actually said if I confessed I would do less time on a plea deal.
 They just want to say they close the books.”